refugeesus/tock/doc/syscalls/00007_analog_comparator.md

 driver number: 0x00007
 ---

-# ACIFC
+# Analog Comparator

 ## Overview

 The Analog Comparator Interface (ACIFC) controls a number of Analog Comparators (AC) with identical behavior.
 Each Analog Comparator compares two voltages and gives a compare output depending on this comparison.

 A specific AC is referred to as ACx where x is any number from 0 to n and n is the index of last AC module.

 ## Command